MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 az storage account create --name storage01 --location eastus --sku Standard_LRS
 ```

 A resource group belongs to a subscription.
 If your organization has more than one subscription, you need to set that subscription before working with a resource group in the subscription.
-If the default value of a resource group does not belong to your current subscription, an error results.
+If the default value of a resource group doesn't belong to your current subscription, an error results.
 For more information about multiple subscriptions, see [Use multiple Azure subscriptions](manage-azure-subscriptions-azure-cli.md).

 You don't have to reset the default to use other resource groups.
 Instead, specify the resource group: